0.0 Bachelorarbeit - Gesamtübersicht

 Link zum Original

-1.3 Hypothesis, A supramodal organization
+1.3 Hypothesis, A supramodal organisation

-We hypothesize that the resting-state functional connectivity will show a clear dissociation of the auditory ‘what’ and ‘where’-streams: the auditory ‘where’-stream preferentially connects to the Frontal Eye Field (FEF), and the auditory ‘what’-stream to the anterior Inferior Frontal Junction (IFJa).
+Following the thoughts if 1.1 and 1.2, we hypothesise that the resting-state functional connectivity will show a clear dissociation of the auditory ‘what’ and ‘where’-streams: the auditory ‘where’-stream preferentially connects to the Frontal Eye Field (FEF), and the auditory ‘what’-stream to the anterior Inferior Frontal Junction (IFJa).

 Link zum Original